Question: Can I meet you after your show?

 Answer: Yes please!
 I would love to chat with you, and would be ecstatic to sign whatever (within hygienic boundaries) you like.
 Plus I am always up for a photo, as long as you promise not to make a goofy face.

 Question: Would you like to get together for lunch or dinner before your show, or maybe to go to the zoo or a rodeo or something?

 Answer: I would love to, but I'm always way too nervous about my pending performance.
 (Having said that: if your zoo offers a rodeo option... )

 Question: Would you like to go someplace after your show?

-Answer: Again, I would love to, but I'm invariably way too exhausted after I get off stage to go galavanting out-on-the-town, for the simple reason that I always give 100% (unless, of course, I have a second show later that evening).
+Answer: Again, I would love to, but I'm invariably way too exhausted after I get off stage to go a-galavanting out-on-the-town, for the simple reason that I always give 100% (unless, of course, I have a second show later that evening).

 Question: When will you play my city?

 Answer: I have no idea -- but I'm happy to assure you that I play just about everywhere, eventually.